 My name is Candan Turkkan.
-I am an assistant professor at Ozyegin University (Istanbul/TR) Department of Gastronomy and Culinary Arts.
+I am an assistant professor at Ozyegin University (Istanbul/TR) Department of Gastronomy and Culinary Arts and International Relations.
 I work on questions concerning urban food politics, critiques of capitalism (via global food movements and sustainability discussions) and mentalities of government (particularly of contemporary forms of neoliberalism, biopolitics and necroeconomics).

 I received my PhD from the University of Massachusetts Amherst in political science.
-Though I am a political theorist by training, my work is proudly interdisciplinary and multi-method, transgressing the disciplinary boundaries of political theory, political economy and food studies.
-I also derive heavily from urban studies, women and gender studies, economic history, urban and human geography and anthropology.
-Political theoretical questions are at the foundation of my research and political theory remains my passion; however, my work has increasingly become much more… Flavorful?
-Palatable?
-Corporeal?
+Though I am a political theorist by training, my work is proudly interdisciplinary and multi-method, transgressing the disciplinary boundaries of political theory, political economy and comparative politics.
+Most of my conversations are with food studies folks, but I also derive heavily and contribute to urban studies, women and gender studies, economic history, urban and human geography and anthropology.
+Political theoretical questions are at the foundation of my research and political theory remains my passion; however, my work has increasingly become much more flavorful!

 Follow the Publications tab, and you will find a list of my contemporary articles (academic), and essays (general audience) on questions of food, political economy and biopower.

-Contact me at firstname.lastname@example.org or email@example.com if you have any questions about me or my work.
+Contact me at firstname.lastname@example.org or email@example.com if you have any questions about me or my work or if you want to work together.
 You can also find out more about me through my profiles @ LinkedIn and Academia.edu (I would be happy send you any articles and essays should they interest you. ).

 My ORCID ID:

 For more on publications, please see the Publications & Research tab.
-You can also find live updates on the most recent publications under the Upcoming Events tab.
+You can also find live updates on the most recent publications and events under the Most Recently… tab.